Pbotsaris/ftp/README.md

 331         |	User name okay, need password.                                                                                                                                                |
 332         |	Need account for login.                                                                                                                                                       |
 350         |	Requested file action pending further information                                                                                                                             |
-400         |  Series	The command was not accepted and the requested action did not take place, but the error condition is temporary and the action may be requested again.                 |
+400 series  | The command was not accepted and the requested action did not take place, but the error condition is temporary and the action may be requested again.                 |
 421         |	Service not available, closing control connection.
 This may be a reply to any command if the service knows it must shut down.                                                 |
 425         |	Can't open data connection.                                                                                                                                                   |
 426         |	Connection closed; transfer aborted.                                                                                                                                          |